MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/service-how-to-reallocate-resources-by-using-service-orders.md

 ---
-    title: How to: Reallocate Resources by Using Service Orders | Microsoft Docs
+    title: How to Reallocate Resources by Using Service Orders | Microsoft Docs
     description: You can reallocate resources directly from a service order or service quote when you are working with it.
     services: project-madeira
     documentationcenter: ''